mikhaildasilva/mikhaildasilva-github.io/Additive Manufacturing/README.md

 ---

 "Typical" soft robots utilise [Silicone](https://www.smooth-on.com/products/ecoflex-00-30/) of eclectic Shore Hardness' to impart compliance.
 One of the critical requirements in this project was the speed of prototyping.
 This is where Additive Manufacturing (3D Printing) using TPU excels.
+TPU offers elasticity and flexibility whilst maintaining robustness.

 #### A few challenges that arise when using Silicone: